codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 Codacy calculates code coverage as follows:

--   **The coverage value for each file** is the percentage of coverable lines that are covered by tests in the file
+-   The coverage value for each file is the percentage of coverable lines that are covered by tests in the file
--   **A repository is considered to have acceptable coverage** if the average coverage value for the files in the repository is higher than the threshold [**Coverage is under**](../../repositories-configure/adjusting-quality-settings.md#goals)
+-   A repository is considered to have acceptable coverage if the average coverage value for the files in the repository is higher than the threshold [**Coverage is under**](../../repositories-configure/adjusting-quality-settings.md#goals)
--   **The coverage variation value of a commit or pull request** is the number of percentage points that the coverage value for the file increased or dropped in the commit or pull request
+-   The coverage variation value of a commit or pull request is the number of percentage points that the coverage value for the file increased or dropped in the commit or pull request
--   **The diff coverage of a pull request** is the percentage of coverable lines that were added or modified in the pull request that are covered by tests
+-   The diff coverage of a pull request is the percentage of coverable lines that were added or modified in the pull request that are covered by tests

 Once the coverage setup is complete, Codacy displays coverage data on the following pages:

--   **[Commits page](../../repositories/commits.md) and [Pull requests page](../../repositories/pull-requests.md):** display the variation in percentage points of the coverage value for all files in the corresponding branch, and pull requests also display the diff coverage
+-   [**Commits page**](../../repositories/commits.md) and [**Pull requests page**](../../repositories/pull-requests.md): display the variation in percentage points of the coverage value for all files in the corresponding branch, and pull requests also display the diff coverage
--   **[Files page](../../repositories/files.md):** displays the coverage percentage of each file
+-   [**Files page**](../../repositories/files.md): displays the coverage percentage of each file
--   **[Repository Dashboard](../../repositories/repository-dashboard.md):** displays the average coverage value for the files in the repository and how coverage is evolving over time
+-   [**Repository Dashboard**](../../repositories/repository-dashboard.md): displays the average coverage value for the files in the repository and how coverage is evolving over time
--   **[Organization Overview](../../organizations/organization-overview.md):** displays the repositories in intervals of coverage percentages
+-   [**Organization Overview**](../../organizations/organization-overview.md): displays the repositories in intervals of coverage percentages